-The First Large Scale Plan of New York City In Full Original Color
+The First Large Scale Plan of New York City -- Including Early Breweries and Pleasure Gardens

-Fine old color example of John Montresor's map of lower Manhattan, the first large scale plan of New York City.
+Fine example of John Montresor's map of lower Manhattan, the first large scale plan of New York City.

 Following the conclusion of the French & Indian War, the British introduced a number of measures in America intended to produce revenue and self fund the defense of the colonies.
 Chief among these was the Stamp Act of March 1765, and the Quartering Act, which forced colonials to house British troops.